When

 How To Get There

-The nearest metro station is the (Underground) U-Bahn line 9 (U9), Station Amrumer Strasse.
+The nearest metro station is Amrumer Strasse (U-Bahn line U9).

 After the event: Outlook